 Advisement sessions are available on a walk-in basis during clinic hours on Mondays, Tuesdays, Thursdays, and Fridays from 3:20 to 4:20 pm.
 Students and faculty with questions about the best course of care are encouraged to stop by and see if a clinician is available for an advisement session.

 The Center for Music and Medicine links patients with specialized care in the following areas.
 Please visit CMM’s website for information about booking appointments.

 Information about mental health services can be found here: https://studentaffairs.jhu.edu/counselingcenter/.

 Alternative treatment modalities

-Peabody values a holistic perspective on the health and wellbeing of its students, faculty and staff.
+Peabody values a holistic perspective on the health and wellbeing of its students, faculty, and staff.
 To this end, alternative treatment modalities and targeted fitness activities are provided on campus and through referral.
 Currently, massage therapy can be booked by calling 667-208-6700.
-A list of referrals for Alexander Technique and yoga as well as other modalities is available through the Office of Student Affairs.
+A list of referrals for Feldenkrais and yoga as well as other modalities is available through the Office of Student Affairs.

 New Clinic to Prevent and Treat Performing Artists’ Injuries